As A Criminal Defense Attorney, What Factors Do You Consider When Advising A Client On Whether Or Not To Take A Plea

 The decision about how to provide the appropriate defense to my client is something I discuss with my client early on.
 Every client has a different interest, whether it be wanting a speedy resolution of the case, avoiding collateral consequences that could affect their employment, maintaining the right to possess firearms, safeguarding their immigration status or avoiding custody.

 Some clients have time to devote to a lengthy diversion program and may want to resolve their case in that manner, which does not involve a plea.
 In some respects, it is better to resolve a case through diversion than to have it dismissed.
-While completing a diversion program might take some time and effort, it will result in no arrest record.
+While completing a diversion program might take some time and effort, it will result in no record of arrest.

 What Might Plea Offers Look Like For First Or Second-Time Offenders?

 A person who has committed a first-time misdemeanor offense may be eligible for an alternative sentence in lieu of jail time, such as a work program, ankle monitor, house arrest, or community service.
 In addition, they may be eligible for a diversion program, whether it be military diversion, mental health diversion, drug diversion, or primary caregiver diversion.
 By taking advantage of any of these diversion programs, a person can avoid a conviction entirely.